arobase-che/md-attr-parser/README.md

 parseAttr('SYNTAX{ width=500px editable=true }', len('SYNTAX'));
 ```

-A configuration can also be specified, actualy, there is only one configuration option.
+A configuration can also be specified, actually, there is only one configuration option.
 The default value of key without value.

 ```js